 Fellows attend several additional training modules relevant to field assignments and core competencies, organised by the Programme in collaboration with EAP partners.
-The content of the modules is intended to address the competency-based learning objectives of the programme, and to support the ongoing acquisition of competencies through practical learning at the training site.
+The content of the modules is intended to address the competency-based learning objectives of the programme and to support the ongoing acquisition of competencies through practical learning at the training site.
 Modules are also opportunities to develop the network and engage training site supervisors.

-The modules form an integral part of the fellowship and fellows are expected to attend all modules for their entire duration.
-Non-attendance should be justified and fellows are to seek pre-approval by the Head of Fellowship Programme/Director of the EAP programme.
-Fellows should inform the Fellowship Faculty Office (FFO) immediately if they are unable to attend.
+The modules form an integral part of the fellowship, and fellows are expected to attend all modules for their entire duration.
+Non-attendance should be justified, and fellows are to seek pre-approval by the Head of Fellowship Programme/Director of the EAP programme.
+Fellows should inform the Fellowship Faculty Office (FFO) immediately if they are unable to attend (EPIET.Office@ecdc.europa.eu).

-The module scheduling and curriculum may be subject to changes in content or format, in order to respond to emerging issues, and results from evaluation of previous editions.
+The module scheduling and curriculum may be subject to changes in content or format in response to emerging issues and results from evaluations of previous editions.